Artemmm008/Artemmm008/README.md

 ### <a href="https://arcane21.vercel.app/">Arcane 21</a>

 Full-stack e-commerce platform for an online clothing brand.
-Features a complete shopping experience for customers and a comprehensive admin panel for inventory and sales control.
+Features a complete shopping experience for customers and a comprehensive admin panel for product management and order tracking.

 - Client-side shopping cart with guest checkout (unregistered users are assigned temporary IDs via Cookies)
 - Filtering by size, price and category